IFPI Sweden has a long history of partnership and information exchange with leading collecting societies around the world.

 NOTE!
 Each rights holder must actively notify Ifpi (via email to email@example.com) in order for us to start collecting your master royalties internationally.
 Ifpi has stopped collecting international royalties for rights holders who have previously (i.e. prior to 1 November 2020) crossed in one or more foreign countries.
 Ifpi needs a completely new mandate from each rights holder.

 Below we have compiled answers to the most common questions.

-- Why is Ifpi changing its way of handling international royalties collection?
+1. Why has Ifpi changed the way of handling international royalties collection?

-Through this new way of collecting international royalties, Ifpi will significantly expand the number of countries available for collection as well as streamline the administration in a cost-effective manner.
+Through this new way of collecting international royalties, Ifpi has significantly expanded the number of countries available for collection as well as streamlined the administration in a cost-effective manner.
 This is also why Ifpi has chosen to start a collaboration with a partner who has many years of experience and knowledge in this field.
-Ifpi and GMR will together take advantage of well-functioning existing collaborations and claim procedures with copyright societies around the world.
+Ifpi and GMR together take advantage of well-functioning existing collaborations and claim procedures with copyright societies (CMOs) around the world.

 Please send an email to us on this email address – firstname.lastname@example.org (Rest of the World) – and we will get back to you with further information.

 3. Do I give Ifpi or GMR the assignment to collect copyright remuneration from other countries?

 You give the assignment to Ifpi.
 Ifpi has, in turn, chosen to work with GMR as an agent to handle the day-to-day collection and administration on behalf of Ifpi and our rights holders.